 - Firmly press the dough into a 1 Tablespoon measuring spoon.
 Level it off and remove it from the measuring spoon.

-- Using your fingers/hands, press and shape the dough to form a “snowball”.
+- Use your fingers/hands to press and shape the dough into a “snowball”.
 To do this you'll want to firmly press and pinch it together with your fingers so it holds shape.
 It may seem crumbly at first, but the dough will hold its shape when worked enough.

-- Place about 2 inches apart on a baking sheet lined with parchment paper.
-Gently press the balls down to slightly flatten the bottoms.
+- Place them about 2 inches apart on a baking sheet lined with parchment paper.

-- Bake at 350ºF for 18-20 minutes.
+- To bake the cookies: Bake at 350ºF for 18-20 minutes.
 Allow the cookies to completely cool before rolling in powdered sugar.

-- Sift the powdered sugar into a small bowl.
+- To roll the cookies in sugar: Sift the powdered sugar into a small bowl.

-- Roll the cooled cookies in the powdered sugar to coat.
+- Roll each fully cooled cookie in the powdered sugar to coat them.
 They may need 2-3 coatings.

 - For gifting, use a sieve to give the cookies a final top dusting of powdered sugar.